brainzaps/rn_project_structure/README.md

 ### ./app directory

-Included in an Ignite boilerplate project is the `app` directory.
+It is the `app` directory.
 This is a directory you would normally have to create when using vanilla React Native.

 The inside of the src directory looks similar to the following: